DoSomethingArchive/LetsDoThis-Android/README.md

 #### Fonts

 Font files need to be included in the __app/src/main/assets/fonts__ folder.
-See the [README](https://github.com/DoSomething/LetsDoThis-Android/blob/master/app/src/main/assets/fonts/README.md) for more info.
+See the fonts [README](https://github.com/DoSomething/LetsDoThis-Android/blob/master/app/src/main/assets/fonts/README.md) for more info.